pvini07BR/3DSky/README.md

 (dkp-)pacman -S 3ds-dev 3ds-jansson 3ds-curl
 ```

-Also, you might need the ``compile_commands.json`` file to get clangd autocompletion working.
+Also if you're going to use clangd for auto completion, you might need the ``compile_commands.json`` file
-Run ``bear -- make`` to generate the file (make sure you have ``bear`` installed on your system though).
+to get clangd autocompletion working.
+Run ``bear -- make`` to generate the file (make sure you have ``bear``
-The reason why it haven't been added in the repo is because it depends on how the program gets compiled.
+installed on your system though).
+The reason why it haven't been added in the repo is because it depends on
+how the program gets compiled.

 By running ``bear -- make``, you will compile the program and generate ``compile_commands.json`` at the same time.
 This is the recommended approach.
 You only need to run it once though, then you just run ``make``.